to-json/p/README.md

 the idea of directories, or worktrees, or whatever, you should be able to refer directly to branches and projects and let your tools do the rest.

+AI disclosure: this shit is like 98% vibes. works well tho. reads ok too.

 ## Installation

 ```bash